-Low intensity laser has been used to treat injuries and pain since the late 1960’s.
-Research as shown this therapy to be effective for treatment of arthritis, soft tissue injuries, and pain.
-These lasers speed tissue healing by putting energy (photons) into the body.
-This energy is absorbed on a molecular level,without any heating of the tissues.
-This increased molecular energy helps speed normal body chemical reactions and assists in healing.
-Unfortunately, these devices are not approved by the FDA for medical use in this country.
+Low-intensity lasers have been instrumental in treating injuries and pain since the late 1960s.
+Research has shown this therapy to be effective in treating arthritis, soft tissue injuries, and pain.
+What makes lasers innovative is that they speed tissue healing using energy or photons.
+The energy is absorbed on a molecular level without heating the tissues.
+Increased molecular energy accelerates normal body chemical reactions and assists in healing.

-There is, however, a new device using light therapy that is FDA approved for medical use in this country.
-The device is called a Photonic Stimulator.
-Like a laser, it produces a single wavelength of light (900nm).
-Unlike a laser, this light is not focused into a small beam.
-Instead, it is more like a flashlight, and the energy is applied from a hand held wand.
-This device has been shown to have similar healing properties to low-level laser therapy that has been used in Europe for the last 20 years.
+There is a relatively new device called a photonic stimulator (Firefly), which uses light therapy, and it’s FDA-approved for medical use.
+Like a laser, the photonic stimulator produces a single wavelengths of light (monochromatic in the range of 600-980 nanometers or nm).
+Unlike a laser, this light doesn’t emit a small beam but instead acts like a flashlight, with a handheld wand applying the energy.
+This device has been shown to have healing properties similar to low-level laser therapy and has been used worldwide for the last 20 years.

-In addition, this Photonic Stimulator helps modulate the sympathetic nervous system, helping the body to normalize skin temperature regulation.
-Myofascial pain and RSD pain are transmitted through the body by the sympathetic nervous system.
-Abnormalities and changes with photonic stimulation can be monitored with an infrared camera during treatment.
+In addition, a photonic stimulator helps modulate the sympathetic nervous system, allowing the body regulate skin temperature.
+Because myofascial pain and reflex sympathetic dystrophy (RSD) pain are transmitted through the body via the sympathetic nervous system, an infrared camera proves useful in monitoring abnormalities and changes due to photonic stimulation.

 At Blatman Health and Wellness Center, we use a photonic stimulator to treat:

 • Restless legs